This article is your guide to building a custom vehicle routing software

 - What route optimization trends you may want to keep up with

 - Which software features can make a route planner even more valuable

 - Steps of delivery route planning software development

 - How to make your routing system scalable

 With a solid track record of custom routing solutions for logistics companies, Acropolium knows a thing or two about dynamic route optimization.
 And we definitely know there’s no use reinventing the wheel.
 Every solid routing system should be based on time-tested mapping services like Google Maps or Bing Maps.

-Like Oleksii Glib, CEO at Acropolium, said, “You can’t compete with Google or Microsoft when it comes to a mapping system.
+Like Oleksii Glib, Founder at Acropolium, said, “You can’t compete with Google or Microsoft when it comes to a mapping system.
 And if you can’t compete, just take it and turn it to your advantage.”

 So, let’s cut to the chase.

 The effects of a dynamic route scheduling system on logistics processes